 10. Payroll Costs (add lines 1, 4, 6, 7, 8, and 9): ___________________

-This figure will also go on line 1 of the PPP Loan Forgiveness Calculation Form
+This figure goes on line 1 of the PPP Loan Forgiveness Calculation Form

 Full-Time Equivalency (FTE) Reduction Calculation

-If you have not reduced the number of employees or the average paid hours of your employees between January 1, 2020 and the end of the Covered Period, check here ☐, skip lines 11 and 12 and enter 1.0 on line 13.
+No reduction in employees or average paid hours: If you have not reduced the number of employees or the average paid hours of your employees between January 1, 2020 and the end of the Covered Period, check here ☐.

 Enter the Borrower’s total average weekly full-time equivalency (FTE) during the chosen reference period.
 For purposes of this calculation, the reference period is, at the Borrower’s election, either (i) February 15, 2019 to June 30, 2019; (ii) January 1, 2020 to February 29, 2020; or (iii) in the case of seasonal employers, either of the preceding periods or a consecutive twelve-week period between May 1, 2019 and September 15, 2019.

 For each employee, follow the same method that was used to calculate Average FTE on the PPP Schedule A Worksheet.
 Sum across all employees during the reference period and enter that total on this line.
 The calculations on lines 11, 12, and 13 will be used to determine whether the Borrower’s loan forgiveness amount must be reduced based on reductions in full-time equivalent employees, as required by the statute.
-Specifically, the actual loan forgiveness amount that the Borrower will receive may be reduced if the Borrower’s average weekly FTE employees during the Covered Period (or the Alternative Payroll Covered Period) was less than during the Borrower’s chosen reference period.
-The Borrower is exempt from such a reduction if the FTE Reduction Safe Harbor applies.
+Specifically, the actual loan forgiveness amount that the Borrower will receive may be reduced if the Borrower’s average weekly FTE employees during the Covered Period was less than during the Borrower’s chosen reference period.
+The Borrower is exempt from such a reduction and should skip lines 11 and 12, if any of the three criteria listed on PPP Schedule A under Full-Time Equivalency (FTE) Reduction Calculation has been met.

 Line 12.
 Total Average FTE (add lines 2 and 5): ___________________